 Marsh’s IASHS degrees were obtained in 2008 (D.H.S.) and 2011 (Ed.D.) and were accepted by AASECT as meeting the necessary educational requirements for certification as a sexuality counselor.
 (Other requirements included supervision, etc.) Her D.H.S. project may be read here.

 Prior 2017, the California Bureau of Private Post-Secondary Education (BPPE) approved IASHS to grant degrees (Ph.D., Ed.D, D.H.S.) and certificates in human sexuality.
-In 2017, the CA BPPE declined to renew the approval of IASHS to grant degrees and certificates.
+In 2015, BPPE issued a fine and Order of Abatement to IASHS.
+In 2016, the BPPE (1) issued a second fine and Order of Abatement to IASHS and (2) the BPPE declined to renew the approval of IASHS to grant degrees and certificates.
+By October 2018, IASHS appears to have closed.
+The website no longer exists.

 Dr. Marsh has published two articles in the Electronic Journal of Human Sexuality: “Le’ale’a o na Poe Kahiko: Joy of the People of Old” (2011) and “Love Among the Objectum Sexuals” (2010).
 She contributed three entries to The Cultural Encyclopedia of the Penis (ed.
 Kimmel, Milrod, & Kennedy), and an essay to Transitions of the Heart – Stories of Love, Struggle and Acceptance by Mothers of Transgender and Gender Variant Children (ed.
 Rachel Pepper).
 Some of her weekly “Love’s Outer Limits” columns for Carnal Nation (2009-2010) have been collected in her book, Sex Squicks.